Namibia Overland Worldwide Discovery Adventure

 Windhoek 1 night – single occupancy lodge

-It’s a photo tour full of endless stunning locations with the added experience of camping out under the African night sky by camp fire.
+It’s a photography journey full of stunning locations with the added experience of camping out under the African night sky by camp fire, sharing a bottle of wine and discussing the days events.

 Please read the testimonial by a previous client for a participant perspective.